apache/jackrabbit-site/src/site/markdown/index.md

 #### August 3rd, 2017: Apache Jackrabbit Oak 1.7.5 released
 Jackrabbit Oak 1.7.5 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.7) page for more details.

 #### August 3rd, 2017: Apache Jackrabbit 2.15.5 released
 Apache Jackrabbit 2.15.5 is an unstable release cut directly from trunk,